biigle/core/DEVELOPING.md

 3. Create a new project and volume in BIIGLE.
 Choose "Storage disk" as volume file source and you should be able to select the directory with images created before.

 Now BIIGLE is up and running and you can start developing!
+As a first step, you can get familiar with the [Laravel directory structure](https://laravel.com/docs/9.x/structure).

 ## Building JavaScript and assets

-JavaScript and assets are built using NPM and Laravel Mix.
+The JavaScript and asset source files are located in `resources/assets`.
+The files are built using NPM and Laravel Mix.
 Before you start, you have to configure NPM to authenticate to GitHub:

 1. Create a new [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the `read:packages` scope.